 This is a 1/2 plate tinted tintype of four children well dressed, two boys and two girls.
 They look prosperous, but we wonder if the tin-type suggests that perhaps grandmother was pincjing pennies.
 They are pictured with who looks to be their grandmother kneeling by their side.
 The one red dress and gold jewelry are beautiful.
 Such a brightly colored dress is unusual in these old portraits and makes the little girl stand out against her siblings.
 We assume this means that little girls at the time wore brightly colored dresses, but this needs to be confirmed.
 One boy is also wearing a gold cross necklace.
 It was quite common in dags to add a touch of gillding to gold jewelry.
 Note that only the younger boys wears a necklace.
 The younger boy wears a cut-away jacket with a vest.
 The older boy wears a collar buttoning jacket.
 Both have small white collar.
 They also both wear long trousers which were still common at mid-century.
 We can see very little of their older sister.
 Grandmother wears a horizontaly striped dress.
 The portrait is undated, but its dag-like metal frame and the clothing suggest the late 1850s or early 60s.

 This is a cased tintype which helps to date the portrait to the late-1850s.
 The early-1860s is possible.
 We see mom and dad with their young son.
 Most portraists woyldhave placed the boy in the center.
 Here we suspect that moher wanted to be in the center.
 The body language suggests a closeknit family.
 We alwats wonfer in these portraits to what extent the body lanhug is posed or nturally occurs.
 Dad has his hand behind mother's back and the boy has slipped his hand under mother's arm.
 Fatherwears a suit with a cravatt.
 Mother wears a voluminour dress with a lace collar and hair ribbons.The little boy who looks to be about 5 years old seems a little worried.
 He wears a white collar and collar buttoning jacket cut rther like a short tunic.
 We notice two brothers in New Zealand wearing similar short tops only tunics.
+Similar tops at the time look like they were done more in lihht shirt fabric r=than suiting.
 Unlike many early portraits, their hair is well combed.

 This a quarter plate ambrotype portrai of four boys (presumavly bothers).
 Thie portrait is nicely tinted with a peripheral ring that is iridescent and toning on the edge.
 Unfortunately the boys are not idebtified and we have no idea where the portrait was taken.
 Looking at the photograph you can see that the two younger boys have matching cut-away jacket suits with white collars and no neckwear.
 The two older boys have collar bows with lighter-colored sack suits.
 This complementary dress is also seen in their hair styles with the younger boys having ringlet curls.
 The older brothers look to be about 9-14 years old.
 The younger brothers look closer in age , about 5-7 years old.
 They may even be twins. old.
 The portrait is not dated, but was probably taken in the late-1850s.
 The early 60s is possible, but the CDV rapidly replaced both Daguerreotypes and Ambrotypes after about 1862.
 The cut-away jackets were very common in the 1860s, but note that they are not significantly cut away.